rmgibbo/wetfe/docs/glossary.md

 : A d20 roll that is higher than the being’s score in their governing attribute.
 Typically, overrolls result in the minimum level of a skill or reaction table; or they represent a marginal attempt at a feat.

 sound rest
 : A period of repose that is sufficient to rejuvenate an adventuring party.
-Generally, it restores all soul chips Ⓢ to each PC’s health stack.
+Generally, it restores all soul chips Ⓢ to each PC’s health deque.

 player character, PC
 : Any character controlled by a player, as opposed to the game master.